ix-ax/AXOpen/docfx/articles/data/AxoDataExchange.md

 ### Data exchange manager

-For the data exchange to work, we must create a class extending the `AxoDataExchange`.
+Data exchange object must be extended by `AxoDataExchange`.

 [!code-smalltalk[](../../../src/integrations/ctrl/src/Examples/AXOpen.AxoData/AxoDataDocuExample.st?name=ProcessDataMangerDeclaration)]

 ### Data exchange object

-We will also need to add our data entity variable, which contains the data that we want to exchange between PLC and the repository.
-This variable must be annotated with `AxoDataEntityAttribute` and   `#ix-generic:TOnline` and `#ix-generic:TPlain as POCO` attributes that provide type information for the data exchange.
+The data entity variable must be created.
+It contains data that we want to exchange between PLC and repository.
+This variable must be annotated with following attributes:
+- `AxoDataEntityAttribute` -- unique attribute for finding a correct instance of data exchange.
+- `#ix-generic:TOnline` -- type information attribute.
+- `#ix-generic:TPlain as POCO` -- type information attribute.

 > [!NOTE]
-> `AxoDataEntityAttribute`, `#ix-generic:TOnline` and `#ix-generic:TPlain as POCO` must be attributed to only one member `AxoDataExchange` object and is used to locate data object that contains data to be exchanged between PLC and the target repository.
+> The `AxoDataExchange` object must be unique.
+Annotations `AxoDataEntityAttribute`, `#ix-generic:TOnline` and `#ix-generic:TPlain as POCO` must be attributed to only one member `AxoDataExchange` object, which is used to locate data object that contains data to be exchanged between PLC and the target repository.
-An exception is thrown when `DataEntityAttribute` is missing or multiple members have the annotation.
+An exception is thrown when `AxoDataEntityAttribute` is missing or multiple members have the annotation.

 > [!NOTE]